To secure your place, pay your enrollment deposit today.

 What will Hampden-Sydney College be doing this fall?

-We will reconvene as a community and hold classes on campus this fall.
-While we recognize the ongoing risk that COVID-19 continues to present across the United States, here are a few of the factors unique to Hampden-Sydney that will allow us to provide our students with the best opportunity to live and learn in a safe environment on campus this fall.
-We are working with families and accepting late applications through July 1.
+While we recognize the ongoing risk that COVID-19 continues to present across the United States, here are a few of the factors unique to Hampden-Sydney that allow us to provide our students with the best opportunity to live and learn in a safe environment on campus this fall.

 - Location.
 Our rural location in the Heart of Virginia enables us to educate our young men in a setting removed from the hustle and bustle of larger communities, and gives us confidence as we plan for a safe resumption of on-campus life in the fall.